-Anuhya is currently a graduate student at the University of Oklahoma pursuing a Master’s in Landscape Architecture.
+Anuhya Konda is a recent graduate from the University of Oklahoma where she earned her Master’s in Landscape Architecture.
 Her interests are focused on sustainable design methods and tackling food insecurity in vulnerable communities.
 Before moving to the United States, she completed her Bachelor’s in Architecture from Andhra University, India.
 As the project architect, she worked with a few landscape architects and found her passion in designing outdoor spaces and chose to pursue a career in Landscape Architecture.

 Where do you get your design inspiration from?

 Nature and people are two entities that inspire me to design new spaces.
 Watching families enjoying/relaxing in different kinds of places drives my inspiration.

 I check in with my colleagues or doodle.
 Sometimes, I draw dementors in my AutoCAD drawings (mostly parking sections).

 If you had a superpower to make a bigger impact on communities/ cities/ or environments what superpower would you have?

 I want to have the power to change the minds of people (for everyone’s advantage).
 Along with that, I want the power to have fully grown trees in a matter of minutes so I can go around the world casually to plant them.